geoserver/geoserver/doc/en/user/source/restconfig/rest-config-api.rst

 .. _list_parameter:

 The ``list`` parameter is used to control the category of feature types that are returned.
-It can take one of the three values "configured", "available", or "all".
+It can take one of the three values "configured", "available", "available_with_geom" or "all".

 - ``configured`` - Only setup or configured feature types are returned.
 This is the default value.
 - ``available`` - Only unconfigured feature types (not yet setup) but are available from the specified datastore  will be returned.
+- ``available_with_geom`` - Same as ``available`` but only includes feature types that have a geometry attribute.
 - ``all`` - The union of ``configured`` and ``available``.

 ``/workspaces/<ws>/datastores/<ds>/featuretypes/<ft>[.<format>]``